plioi/plioi.github.io/_posts/2013-02-13-from-imperative-to-declarative.markdown

 C# rewrites a flat query into calls to the SelectMany extension method, which in turn does the success check and the passing along of remaining unparsed tokens, so all the same *work* is going on here as in the origial imperative code.
 Thankfully, we're no longer the ones doing that work!

-Rather than trying to make sense of ParserQuery itself, it may be more illuminating to read <a href="https://github.com/plioi/parsley/blob/cb69098da8135f7ac5fb1b0f84071e0e8b94b8a0/src/Parsley.Test/ParserQueryTests.cs">ParserQuery's unit tests</a>.
+Rather than trying to make sense of ParserQuery itself, it may be more illuminating to read [ParserQuery's unit tests](https://github.com/plioi/parsley/blob/cb69098da8135f7ac5fb1b0f84071e0e8b94b8a0/src/Parsley.Test/ParserQueryTests.cs).

 ## So Where Are We?